History of Gagauzia: Independent Moldova

 In August 1990, Comrat declared itself an autonomous republic, but the Moldovan government annulled the declaration as unconstitutional.
 At that time, Stepan Topal emerged as the leader of the Gagauz national movement.
 Support for the Soviet Union remained high, with a referendum in March 1991 returning an almost unanimous vote in favor of remaining part of the USSR.
 The referendum, however, was boycotted by Moldovans in Gagauzia, as well as in the rest of Moldova.
-Many Gagauzians supported the Moscow coup attempt in August 1991, and Gagauzia declared itself independent on 19 August 1991, followed in September by Transnistria, thus further straining relations with Chişinău.
+Many Gagauz supported the Moscow coup attempt in August 1991, and in September, Transnistria declared itself independent, thus further straining relations with Chişinău.
 However, when the Moldovan parliament voted on whether Moldova should become independent on 27 August 1991, six of the twelve Gagauz deputies in Moldovan parliament voted in favor, while the other six did not participate.
 As a consequence, the Moldovan government toned down its pro-Romanian stance and paid more attention to minority rights.

-In February 1994, President Mircea Snegur promised the Gagauzians autonomy, but he was against outright independence.
+In February 1994, President Mircea Snegur promised the Gagauz autonomy, but he was against outright independence.
 He was also opposed to the suggestion that Moldova become a federal state made up of three republics: Moldova, Gagauzia and Transnistria.
 In 1994, the Parliament of Moldova awarded to "the people of Gagauzia" (through the adoption of the new Constitution of Moldova) the right of "external self-determination", should the status of the country change.
-In other words, if the case was that Moldova decided to join another country (by all accounts, that would be Romania), then the Gagauzians would be entitled to decide, by means of a self-determination referendum, whether to remain part of the new state or not.
-On December 23, 1994, the Parliament of the Republic of Moldova accepted the "Law on the Special Legal Status of Gagauzia" (Gagauz: Gagauz Yeri), resolving the dispute peacefully.
-This date is now a Gagauzian holiday.
+In other words, if the case was that Moldova decided to join another country (by all accounts, that would be Romania), then the Gagauz would be entitled to decide, by means of a self-determination referendum, whether to remain part of the new state or not.
+On 23 December 1994, the Parliament of the Republic of Moldova accepted the "Law on the Special Legal Status of Gagauzia" (Gagauz: Gagauz Yeri).
+The law entered into force on 14 January 1995, resolving the dispute peacefully.
+23 December is now a Gagauz holiday.
 Many European human rights organizations recognize and promote Gagauzia as a successful model for resolving ethnic conflicts.
 Gagauzia is now a "national-territorial autonomous unit" with three official languages, Moldovan, Gagauz, and Russian.